 3. Colorado State Forest

 50 miles of off-road trails await Jeep and 4WD enthusiasts, with plenty in the way of Colorado scenery and wildlife.
 If you’ve ever wanted to spot moose in this gorgeous state, now is your chance—the Colorado Forest is known for its moose-viewing opportunities, as well as its numerous activities outside of its thrilling off-road trails.

 The Colorado State Forest is just 3 hours northwest of Denver.
 It offers thousands of acres to explore.

 4. Alpine Loop

 This scenic byway is a classic Colorado trail.
 Parts of the trail don’t require a 4×4, but if you’re looking to tackle all 63 miles, you’ll almost certainly need a real off-road vehicle to be able to handle the terrain.
 Rugged trails and rocky climbs are both on offer across the Alpine Loop, located south of Telluride.

 And the loop even has a little history, for those looking for a few stops—there are multiple ghost towns and ruins along the trail (and only accessible off-road).
-There’s plenty of passes in the Alpine Loop (and we’ll name check a few), but the area as a whole is worth a trip.
+There are plenty of passes in the Alpine Loop (and we’ll name-check a few), but the area as a whole is worth a trip.

 5. Grand Mesa Trails

 Just off of I-70 and about 5 hours from Denver, the ATV and 4-wheel drive trails in the Grand Mesa National Forest span about 150 miles.
 Grand Mesa’s name is a little misleading—don’t expect a flat, grassy plain—but you’re sure to be met with adventure.